jeffersonr23/mercari-email-clone-/README.md

-This is a Email clone of a popular Japan-based online marketplace called mercari.
+This is a email clone of a popular Japan-based online marketplace called mercari.